GeNIOS: an (almost) second-order operator-splitting solver for large-scale convex optimization: Numerical experiments

 \paragraph{Problem data.} We solve the elastic net problem with both the sparse real-sim dataset~\cite{libsvm-realsim} and the dense YearMSD dataset~\cite{misc_yearpredictionmsd_203}, which we augment with random features~\cite{rahimi2007random,rahimi2008uniform} as in~\cite{pmlr-v162-zhao22a}.
 The dataset statistics are summarized in table~\ref{tab:datasets}.
 We set $\lambda_2 = \lambda_1 = 0.1\|A^T b\|_\infty$.
 Both of these datasets are approximately low rank, and we estimate the maximum and minimum eigenvalues of the Gram matrix $A^TA$ using the randomized Lanczos method~\cite[Alg.
 5]{martinsson2020randomized}.
 In both cases, the minimum eigenvalue is significantly less than the penalty parameter $\rho = 1$.
 As a result, the condition number of the $\rho$-regularized linear system is approximately the maximum eigenvalue $\lambda_\mathrm{max}$.

 \paragraph{Experiments.} We examine the impact of the preconditioner and the inexact solves for the elastic net problem with each of these datasets.
 Figure~\ref{fig:en-sparse} shows the convergence on the sparse real-sim dataset, and figure~\ref{fig:en-dense} shows the convergence on the dense YearMSD dataset.
 For both datasets, inexact subproblem solves speed up convergence by about 2$\times$.
 For the dense dataset, the preconditioner reduces the time to solve the linear system by approximately 50\%.
 For the sparse dataset, the preconditioner provides only a modest reduction in the time to solve the linear system and so a modest improvement in the overall solve time: the dataset is so sparse that applying the dense preconditioner introduces considerable overhead compared to the low cost of a CG iteration.
 Detailed timings are in tables~\ref{tab:elastic-net-timings-sparse} and~\ref{tab:elastic-net-timings-dense}.
-We also show a high precision solve in figures~\ref{fig:elastic-net-high-prec} and \ref{fig:elastic-net-high-prec-2}, which illustrates the linear convergence of \method{} past the stopping tolerances used in our comparisons.
+We also show a high precision solve in figures~\ref{fig:elastic-net-high-prec} and \ref{fig:elastic-net-high-prec-2}, which illustrates the linear convergence of \method{} past the stopping tolerances used in our comparisons. \method{} outperforms other general-purpose convex optimization solvers by a factor of 5-10x on these problems.
+We provide a comparison in table~\ref{tab:elastic-net-compare} in appendix~\ref{appendix:timing}.